Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 We note that \cite{rose1994mapping} considers RD bifurcations of continuous source alphabets, usually assuming a squared-error distortion measure.
 However, it is assumed there \cite[IV.C]{rose1994mapping} that the distortion varies continuously with $\beta$ and that the solution's support grows monotonically with $\beta$.
 As a result, bifurcations of continuous sources are classified there as either ``split'' or ``mass growing'' bifurcations.
 However, both of these assumptions need \textit{not} hold for finite RD problems, as seen by the rightmost bifurcation of Figure \ref{fig:Berger_example_2.7.3}. cf., Sections \ref{sub:obstructions-to-RT-assumptions-for-RD} and \ref{sub:support-switching-bifurcations}.
+In related contexts, \cite{parker2010symmetry} consider bifurcations using the Lyapunov-Schmidt reduction, a general-purpose tool for handling singularities.
+In contrast, we exploit the structure of RD problems by using the reductions defined in Section \ref{part:how-and-what}.\ref{sub:taylor-method-for-RD-root-tracking}.
+This simplifies the work with RD roots, facilitating the results below.